sagefy/sagefy/docs/survey_learning_research/organization_of_knowledge.md

 layout: default
 ---

-**Question**: _How important is promoting organizational knowledge?
-What strategies are effective to promoting learner organization through presentation?_
+### How important is promoting organizational knowledge?
+What strategies are effective to promoting learner organization through presentation?

 - SH 50: Learners tend to make simple and linear relationships in knowledge, which is vastly slower than a strongly connected network.
     - Cites Bradshaw & Anderson, 1982; Reder & Anderson, 1980; Smith, Adams, & Schorr, 1978; DiSessa 1982; Catrambone, 1995, 1998